 Complete your understanding of the 21st Century Scholars Program with the detailed questions and answers below.
-Answers to more specific questions are always available by calling the Scholars Helpline at 1-888-528-4719 or by emailing Scholars@che.IN.gov.
+Answers to more specific questions are always available by calling the Student Support Center at 1-888-528-4719 or by emailing Scholars@che.IN.gov.

 Yes, changes in a student's grade level need to be reported to the 21st Century Scholars Program by the school guidance counselor or other approved school personnel from the school the student attends.

 Beginning with the graduating high school class of 2015, students must achieve a cumulative GPA of at least a 2.5 on a 4.0 scale when they graduate in order to receive the Scholarship.

 The GPA requirement depends only on your cumulative (overall) GPA when you graduate from high school.
 If your GPA falls below 2.5 for one or more semesters, you may still qualify for the Scholarship if your cumulative GPA meets is at 2.5 or higher by the time you receive your high school diploma.